Alibaba Group Holding Limited (BABA) Shares Plummet Below 1-Year High

-The stock price of Alibaba Group Holding Limited (NYSE: BABA) has plunged by -2.09 when compared to previous closing price of 95.49, but the company has seen a -0.37% decline in its stock price over the last five trading sessions.
+Alibaba Group Holding Limited (NYSE: BABA) has seen a decline in its stock price by -0.12 in relation to its previous close of 82.92.
+However, the company has experienced a -11.41% decline in its stock price over the last five trading sessions.
+Barrons Online reported on 04/13/23 that Stock Market News

 Is It Worth Investing in Alibaba Group Holding Limited (NYSE: BABA) Right Now?

-Alibaba Group Holding Limited (NYSE: BABA) has a price-to-earnings ratio of 42.00x that is above its average ratio.
-Additionally, the 36-month beta value for BABA is 0.65.
-There are mixed opinions on the stock, with 51 analysts rating it as a “buy,” 7 rating it as “overweight,” 3 rating it as “hold,” and 2 rating it as “sell.”
+Alibaba Group Holding Limited (NYSE: BABA) has a higher price-to-earnings ratio of 37.22x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.65.
+Analysts have mixed views on the stock, with 51 analysts rating it as a “buy,” 6 as “overweight,” 3 as “hold,” and 2 as “sell.”

 Sponsored

-The average price predicted by analysts for BABA is $990.87, which is $51.78 above the current price.
-The public float for BABA is 2.59B and currently, short sellers hold a 2.12% ratio of that float.
-The average trading volume of BABA on April 20, 2023 was 23.37M shares.
+The average price point forecasted by analysts for Alibaba Group Holding Limited (BABA) is $990.99, which is $62.45 above the current market price.
+The public float for BABA is 2.59B, and currently, short sellers hold a 2.14% ratio of that float.
+The average trading volume of BABA on April 27, 2023 was 24.32M shares.

 BABA’s Market Performance

-The stock of Alibaba Group Holding Limited (BABA) has seen a -0.37% decrease in the past week, with a 15.42% rise in the past month, and a -17.43% fall in the past quarter.
-The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 3.58% for BABA.
-The simple moving average for the last 20 days is -2.05% for BABA stock, with a simple moving average of 1.88% for the last 200 days.
+The stock of Alibaba Group Holding Limited (BABA) has seen a -11.41% decrease in the past week, with a -3.83% drop in the past month, and a -31.13% fall in the past quarter.
+The volatility ratio for the week is 3.27%, and the volatility levels for the past 30 days are at 3.67% for BABA.
+The simple moving average for the past 20 days is -13.96% for BABA’s stock, with a -8.98% simple moving average for the past 200 days.

 Analysts’ Opinion of BABA